polyfy/polylith/readme.md

 ```
 <img src="images/testing-info-10.png" width="30%">

-To run the brick tests from the `development` environments is something we normally don't need to do,
+To run the brick tests from the `development` projects is something we normally don't need to do,
 but it's good to know that it's supported.

 Now let's see if it actually works: